CJRB Ria Knife (J1917-ODG) Review

 I have a few knives by CJRB, a new (?) brand that appears to be associated with Artisan Cutlery.
 I love this smaller one, and in particular, love the micarta scales.
 Shorter blades are perfect for my needs, and this blade shape is also fantastic.
 Not having a reversible thumbstud and pocket clip might be a problem for some but the stock setup is perfect for me.
 The CJRB Ria knife is a winner for me!

-- This knife was provided by CJRB for review.
+- CJRB provided this knife for review.
 I was not paid to write this review.

 - This content originally appeared at zeroair.org.
 Please visit there for the best experience!